Sam Newfield

-Sam Newfield, born Samuel Neufeld (December 6, 1899 – November 10, 1964), also known as Sherman Scott or Peter Stewart, was an American B-movie director, one of the most prolific in American film history—he is credited with directing over 250 feature films in a career which began during the silent era and ended in 1958.
-In addition to his staggering feature output, he also directed one -and two-reel comedy shorts, training films, industrial films, TV episodes and pretty much anything anyone would pay him for.
+Sam Newfield, born Samuel Neufeld (December 6, 1899 – November 10, 1964), also known as Sherman Scott or Peter Stewart, was an American director, one of the most prolific in American film history—he is credited with directing over 250 feature films in a career which began during the silent era and ended in 1958.
+In addition to his staggering feature output, he also directed one- and two-reel comedy shorts, training films, industrial films, TV episodes and pretty much anything anyone would pay him for.
 Because of this massive output—he would sometimes direct more than 20 films in a single year—he has been called the most prolific director of the sound era.

 Many of Newfield's films were made for PRC Pictures.
-This was a film production company headed by his brother Sigmund Neufeld.
-The films PRC produced were low-budget productions, the majority being westerns, with an occasional horror film or crime drama.
+It was a film production company headed by his brother Sigmund Neufeld.
+The films PRC produced were low-budget productions, the majority being westerns, with occasional horror films or crime drama.

 Family and education

 Newfield completed one year of high school, according to the 1940 US census.
-Brother Morris Neufeld was a stage actor, according to the 1930 US census.
+His brother Morris Neufeld was a stage actor, according to the 1930 US census.

 Pseudonyms

-Sam Newfield was credited as Sherman Scott and Peter Stewart on a number of films he made for PRC.
+Sam Newfield was credited as Sherman Scott and Peter Stewart on a number of films he made for the PRC.
 He used these names in order to hide the fact that one person was responsible for so many of PRC's films.